India cuts rates after 9-month wait, RBI stays cautious

 The Reserve Bank of India cut the policy repo rate by 25 basis points (bps) to 7.75 percent to help support an economy set to post its slowest annual growth rate in a decade.

+Having grown at near-double-digit pace before the Lehman Brothers crisis, the economy has suffered a rapid deceleration.

-The RBI revised its GDP growth forecast for Asia's third-largest economy to 5.5 percent from 5.8 percent for the fiscal year ending in March, a sharp come down for an economy that was running at near double-digit growth before the Lehman Brothers crisis.
+The RBI cut its GDP growth forecast for Asia's third-largest economy to 5.5 percent for the current fiscal year, from 5.8 percent previously, and lowered its projection for headline inflation in March to 6.8 percent from 7.5 percent earlier.

-Though respectable by other standards, the growth rate is too slow for an economy trying to support hundreds of millions of poor people, and is a worry for the ruling Congress party as it heads towards an election next year.
+Though respectable by other standards, the growth rate is too slow for a country trying to support hundreds of millions of poor people, and is a worry for the ruling Congress party as it heads towards an election next year.

-"It is now critical to arrest the loss of growth momentum without endangering external stability," the RBI said in its policy review.

-But it went on to list constraints, notably worryingly high current account and fiscal deficits, and the risk that inflation could flare again.

 Eyes will now fall on Finance Minister P. Chidambaram's annual budget statement due in late February, to see how the government plans to put its finances in order.